-Lykoi cats love people.
-And they are smart.
-But the most striking thing about this breed of cat is their coat.
-That’s why they resemble little wolves.
-Adorable, but that’s why they are banned in the Netherlands.
-Discover everything about the Lykoi in this blog.
+Lykoi cats are social and smart.
+But the most striking feature of this breed is their coat, which makes them resemble small wolves.
+Because they are often partially hairless, they are banned in the Netherlands.
+Discover everything about the Lykoi here!

-In this blog, we’ll tell you exactly what you want to know about Lykoi cats, such as:
+In this blog, we tell you exactly what you want to know about Lykoi cats, such as:

-- What is the character of a Lykoi cat?
+- What is the personality of a Lykoi cat?

 - The appearance and coat of a Lykoi